We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Rather than hardcoding GA4 tags on your website, use GTM for all of your tracking needs.
 It's a free tool that lets you make custom definitions and simplifies tag deployment and management.

 The optimal way to set up Google Analytics 4 is using the Google Tag Manager (GTM).
-Here’s how you do it in 19 short and easy steps.
+You do it in 19 short and easy steps.

 #1 You've created a property, navigate to your data stream details.